pylipp/googleCalendarLinux/README.md

 # googleCalendarLinux
-A python script that enables users to manage Google Calendar without using the Linux terminal!
+A python script that enables users to manage Google Calendar directly from the Linux terminal!

 To install dependencies, run the following command in terminal: